The Narrows Hike

 Get a weekly dose of discounts and inspiration for adventure lovers

 Begin the hike along the Riverside Walk.
 This popular, accessible trail leads alongside the river towards the Narrows.
-After following this trail for one mile you will reach its end.
+After following this trail for 1.6 km you will reach its end.
 From here enter the river and start wading.

 The river is often cold, and typically hikers will have to wade up to their waist.
 Frequently people have to swim certain sections too!
 Many outfitters in the town of Springdale rent gear particularly for hiking the Narrows, such as hiking poles, sturdy water boots, as well as waterproof waders.
 Decide based on the conditions what gear you need!
 We also don’t recommend taking any electronics with you, unless you have a waterproof (and we mean really waterproof) bag to keep them in!